+Final written report.
 As part of completing contract work under the terms of the contract, the contractor may be required to submit a final written report.
 Not all contracts will require such a report, but when they do, the final written product should address, at a minimum, the following areas as appropriate to the type of service provided:

-- Statement of the problem investigated or need addressed; - Description of the methodology used; - Alternative solutions or approaches available; - Selected solution or approach and reasons for selection; - Benefits or results to be realized; Recommendations for further improvements; and/or - Other matters that should receive management emphasis or attention.
+- · Statement of the services provided and clients served; - Benefits or results to be realized by clients; recommendations for further improvements, if any; and/or - Other matters that should receive management emphasis or attention.